YilinGUO/Cross-4-Game/README.md

 change MSG_WIDTH and MSG_HEIGHT.
 * The ip address and the port of the two sockets are 127.0.0.1, 45000; and 127.0.1, 45001.
 You can change them by changing IP, PORT1 and PORT2.

-The two bonus functions have not been implemented yet.